CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-bo-2.md

 We now will deploy all required services of our SCM Contacts Management app to Azure, inlcuding the VueJS Single Page Application.
 To host the SPA (which is basically a static website), we make use of the "Static Website Hosting" option of Azure Storage Accounts - which is the cheapest option to host applications built e.g. with Angular, React or like in our case VueJS.

 We also add a second service, that let's us save images for contacts.
-That service will be implemented in .NET Core and will use Azure Storage Queues (to make you familiar with another messaging service) to notify an Azure Function that in turn creates Thumbnails of the images.
-The results will be then saved in an Azure Storage Account.
+That service will be implemented in .NET Core and will use Azure Storage Queues (to make you familiar with another messaging service) to notify an Azure Function that in turn creates thumbnails of the images.
+The results will then be saved in an Azure Storage Account.

 At the end of the day, this will be the architecture of our SCM Contacts Management application: